Southwest Airlines apologizes for employee laughing at 5-year-old passenger named Abcde

 Breaking News Emails

 The incident unfolded at John Wayne Airport in Orange County, California, on Nov.
-2 when the employee first noticed the young passenger's unique moniker, pronounced "Ab-city," Traci Redford told KABC-TV in Los Angeles.
+2 when the employee noticed the young passenger's unique name, pronounced "Ab-city," the girl's mother, Traci Redford, told KABC-TV in Los Angeles.

 "The gate agent started mocking my child's name laughing, pointing at me and my daughter, and talking to other employees," said Redford, who was flying with her daughter to El Paso, Texas.